JEEP’s rabbi serves as a volunteer Jewish chaplain at many nursing homes and hospitals throughout our area.

 The visits are short, sweet and supportive regardless of the patients’ affiliation or orientation.
 We coordinate with the patients’ own rabbi whenever possible and desired by the patient.
-JEEP’s hospital care has extended into life support issues and, when (unfortunately) necessary, has included educating families about traditions of Jewish burial.
+JEEP’s pastoral care has extended into life support issues and, when (unfortunately) necessary, has included educating families about traditions of Jewish burial.
 JEEP also provides chaplaincy for Jewish residents at Summit Behavioral Center and other psychiatric units at area hospitals.

 When a Jewish holiday approaches, we provide holiday celebration, food and spirit, according to the patients’ situation and desire.